vegardit/bash-funk/README.md

 ### Customization

-The following environment variables can be set **before** bash-funk is loaded to customize it's behaviour:
+The following environment variables can be set in `~/.bash_funk_rc` to customize bash-funk's behaviour.
+This file will be sourced automatically.

 - `BASH_FUNK_PREFIX` - if specified, the names of all bash-funk commands will be prefixed with this value.
 Must only contain alphanumeric characters `a-z`, `A-Z`, `0-9`) and underscore `_`.
 - `BASH_FUNK_DIRS_COLOR` - ANSI color code to be used by the bash prompt to highlight directories, default is `94` which will be transformed to `\e[94m`